samuelbgolden/chakana/README.md

   - [x] move sprite atlas data to a RON file that loads on startup
     - [x] make fps value in RON file accurate
   - [x] finish system for rendering any entity's texture when the entity has the SpriteAnimation component
-- object collision system
+- physics
-  - [ ] replace physics engine with controlled pseudo-physics system
+  - [x] replace rapier movement physics with pseudo-physics system
+  - [ ] use rapier colliders to make platforms, walls, interactables
+  - [ ] lock physics changes to a timestep maybe? (https://gafferongames.com/post/integration_basics/)
 - environment
   - [x] solid unmoving flat ground
   - [ ] general wall object